cc-cdv-lu/FireFinger/README.md

     - Fixed first letter of setence and words dissappearing from prev section

  ### [<0.7.0] Testing

+ ## Known Issues

+ - When launching for the very first time, they screen may stay white.
+Please close the windows with the X button in the top right corner and launch FireFinger again.

 ## Technical
 Uses node.js 10.3.0 and npm 6.xxx